 iOS 11 full review

-Finally, and as long requested by users, Control Centre is now customisable.
-There's a page in Settings where you get to decide what appears there.
-It follows the same format as the Notifications editing page, with simple red minus icons to remove elements and green plus icons to add them.
+The Control Centre is also customisable in iOS 11, something that's long been requested by users: there's a page in Settings where you get to decide what appears there, with simple red minus icons to remove elements and green plus icons to add them.

 Dock (iPad only)

 The new Dock in iOS 11 for iPad means you'll be able to access your favourite apps and files easily from any screen.
 The dock is now accessible from more places, can contain more icons (including some smart elements), and supports drag-and-dropping for quick multitasking.

 The old dock was just a row of app icons at the bottom of the Home screen: the only thing that distinguished it from the rest of the interface was that it was more flexible in number of icons (anywhere from zero to six), and it stayed there when you swiped to later Home screens.

 Now it's accessible from pretty much anywhere; do a short swipe up from the bottom of the screen within an app, just as you used to do to bring up Control Centre, and the dock appears instead.
 (On iPhone this still brings up Control Centre; and on iPad, continuing the swipe upwards will bring up Control Centre and the app switcher as well as the dock, as described above.)
 You can then jump to another app, or drag-and-drop an app directly on to the screen to open it in splitscreen with whatever you're currently doing.